jkanniappan/azure-sre/Instructions/Labs/AZ_SRE_lab_02.md

 1. Workflow Option : Leave Default

-1. Authentification : Leave Default (Basic Authentication)
+1. Authentification : Basic Authentication

 1. Hit the Save button at the top